Fabrizio-Caruso/CROSS-LIB/README.md

 ## THE FUTURE

-It should be possible to write more universal games using "Cross Lib".
+It should be possible to write more universal games using "Cross Lib" such as: https://github.com/Fabrizio-Caruso/CROSS-SHOOT

-The future main features of "Cross Lib":
+The main future goals are
-- better separation and dependences with the game
+- better separation of CrossLib and the game code
-- better support multi-target input/output
+- adding more systems and more compilers/dev-kits to support more architectures.

 ## ADAPTIVE GRAPHICS